binhex/documentation/docker/faq/vpn.md

 **Q25.** I have recently updated my Docker image for DelugeVPN/PrivoxyVPN/SABnzbdVPN/qBittorrentVPN and can not view the Web UI for the application i am routing through the VPN container, why is this and how can i fix it?.

-**A25.** Due to iptables tightening it is now a requirement that you add the Web UI/API ports for the application you want to route through the VPN to the 'ADDITIONAL_PORTS' env var value for the VPN container, if you have multiple ports then please separate the values with a comma, e.g. 'ADDITIONAL_PORTS' = 1234,5678
+**A25.** Due to iptables tightening it is now a requirement that you add the Web UI/API ports for the application you want to access whilst routed through the VPN to the env var key 'ADDITIONAL_PORTS' with the ports being the value, if you have multiple ports then please separate the values with a comma, e.g. 'ADDITIONAL_PORTS' = 1234,5678

-The other change you will need to do is when defining connections from an application to another application in the same container network then you will need to set the host to 'localhost' and NOT the LAN IP address, this is because the applications are now bound to the same network and thus should communicate over 'localhost'.
+The other change you will need to do is when defining connections from an application to another application in the same VPN container network then you will need to set the host to 'localhost' and NOT the LAN IP address, this is because the applications are now bound to the same network and thus should communicate over 'localhost'.

-Please also review **A24.** above, and ensure you have completed ALL steps to route a container through another one.
+Please also review **A24.** above, and ensure you have completed ALL steps to route a container through another one correctly.

 **Q26.** I have recently updated my Docker image for DelugeVPN/PrivoxyVPN/SABnzbdVPN/qBittorrentVPN and have setup Sonarr/Radarr/Lidarr...etc to use Privoxy (proxy server), but this is now no longer able to connect to the 'Download Client' (e.g. Deluge, rTorrent, qBittorrent, SABnzbd), why is this and how can i fix it?.